2 ¼ cups (350g) all purpose flour

 Once your cakes are cool, level them (if needed/desired).
 This can be done with a cake leveler or a large serrated knife and a ruler.
 Place a smear of frosting on your cake circle (to keep the cake from sliding while you decorate it) and center your first cake layer in the center of the circle.
 Spread the layer with frosting.

-For the cake filling, I’ve had issues with liquid from softer fillings seeping into the cake – hate that; you lose filling thickness AND can get soggy cake layers!
+For the cake filling, I’ve had issues with liquid from very soft fillings seeping into the cake – hate that; you lose filling thickness, your frosting can bulge, AND you can get soggy cake layers!
 I pulled about ½ cup of my frosting from the bowl and mixed it with about ¾ cup of raspberry jelly to make my base filling, then piped a frosting border to keep everything inside, and then added a second (about ¼ cup) layer of raspberry jelly on top of that.
 You could just fill with just either of those two if you’d like, though!

 Repeat the process with your remaining cake layers.